MartaPelizzola/haploSep/README.md

 The R package haploSep provides functions to estimate multiple haplotypes from allele frequency data.
 In order to use this package allele frequencies from several samples are needed.
 With the function haploSelect the number of dominant haplotypes in a population can be estimated.
 The function haploSep provides estimates for the haplotype structure and for their frequencies for each sample, together with the corresponding quality scores.

-The method is based on a least square regression approach with unknown .
-It works

 haploSep also provides a customized plot function and a function to compare different haplotype data sets.

 For more information about haploSep see our manuscript on bioRxiv "Multiple Haplotype Reconstruction from Allele Frequency Data" by Pelizzola et al.